4rzumanyan/4rzumanyan/README.md

 I am an Android Developer from Armenia.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Developer and contributing to Android Development for building mobile applications.

 - :seedling: Exploring Technical Content Writing.